Blog

 We started with a meeting point and a first discussion at the town hall of the 13th arrondissement.
 The deputy major explained us the history and context of street art here.
 We then walked around from one point to another (see the hashtag #oweesa and our album) before the final destination at les Frigos.

-In this post, I want to focus on an encounter which took … Read more
+In this post, I want to focus on an encounter … Read more